prenagha/launchbar/README.md

 ## Ack

 Action that takes a text search pattern and uses [Ack](http://beyondgrep.com) to search code files for that pattern and return the results back to LaunchBar.
 Make sure you have Ack [installed](http://beyondgrep.com/install/index.html)

 Run the action once to generate the default preferences.
 Then adjust the action preferences in `~/Library/Application Support/LaunchBar/Action Support/com.renaghan.launchbar.Ack/Preferences.plist`

-For example, my action preferences files looks like this:
+For example, my action preferences file looks like:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>